Di Maria winner puts Argentina on brink of WC qualification

 Nahitan Nandez should have given Uruguay a fifth minute lead after Argentina failed to deal with a long throw into the box.

-A ricochet saw the ball land at Nandez s feet seven yards from goal and while goalkeeper Emiliano Martinez did well to come out quickly and spread himself, Nandez s finish was poor and straight at the Aston Villa stopper.
+A ricochet saw the ball land at Nandez’s feet seven yards from goal and while Martinez did well to come out quickly and spread himself, Nandez’s finish was poor and straight at the Aston Villa stopper.

 Uruguay were made to pay two minutes later as Paulo Dybala robbed a dawdling Joaquin Piquerez just outside the box and passed inside for Di Maria to stroke a glorious shot into the top corner.